 For more information on your RV's electrical system, See the component manuals in your Owner Information Package.

 30-Amp or 50-Amp Power Cord

-The power cord (or shore power cord) is used to connect your RV to a suitable external power receptacle.
-When connected, this heavy duty cord will both CARRY electricity to, and GROUND your RV.
+The power cord (or shore power cord) connects your RV to an external power receptacle.
+This heavy duty cord has a dual purpose.
+When connected, it will: